miguelrferreiraf/miguelrferreiraf/README.md

   <div align="center"><img src=https://upload.wikimedia.org/wikipedia/en/8/8c/Mircea.eliade.jpg alt="Mircea Eliade"></div>

 Do you know this guy?
-Is Mircea Eliade.
+Is ***Mircea Eliade***.
 The second Jung.
 I love both.
 Jung fought in the psychological field.
 Eliade, on religion.
 The enemy was the question: why do we think, act and behave like we do?
 Why do we constitute culture, sing 🎵, paint 🖌️ or dance 💃?
-You may not understand why this has anything to do with programming but we haven't never in history been so distant from our natural origins, for the code we're programming are now programming us.
+You may not understand why this has anything to do with programming but we haven't never in history been so distant from our natural origins, **for the code we're programming are now programming us**.

 That's why I really love studying religion, culture and history.
 It turns me even into a better programmer.
 For I'm worried what could we reach with our progress and what may we lose.